 BIOL 3940 Selected Topics in Creative Inquiry I 1-3 (1-3) Disciplinary and multidisciplinary group research projects develop the student's ability to discover, analyze, and evaluate data.
-Departmental honors students must take at least six credits over a two-semester period with the same research advisor, write an honors thesis, and make a public presentation of their research.
-These credits may include BIOL 3940, BIOL 4940 or both.
 Includes Honors sections.
-May be repeated for a maximum of 24 credits.Preq: Consent of instructor.
+May be repeated for a maximum of 24 credits.
+Preq: Consent of instructor.

 BIOL (MICR) 4940 Selected Topics in Creative Inquiry II 2-3 (1) Disciplinary and multidisciplinary group research projects with the goal of developing the students' ability to discover, analyze, and evaluate data.
-Departmental honors students must take at least six credits over a two-semester period with the same research advisor, write an honors thesis, and make a public presentation of their research.
-These credits may include BIOL 3940, BIOL 4940 or both.
 Includes Honors sections.
 May also be offered as MICR 4940.
 May be repeated for a maximum of 24 credits.
 Preq: Consent of instructor.
 Coreq: BIOL 4941.